jose-troche/PebbleThermostatSetter/README.md

 Pebble smart watch application to adjust the temperature of a home by controlling a Wi-Fi thermostat from the watch.
 The application is self-contained and has no external dependencies, except for the Pebble SDK.

-The application supports multiple thermostats.
+Multiple thermostats can be controlled.
 The middle button selects a specific thermostat, while the up and down buttons raise and lower the temperature of the selected thermostat.
 The watch display shows the name of the selected thermostat and its temperature.

 ![Watch App](https://raw.githubusercontent.com/jose-troche/Documentation/master/PebbleThermostatSetter/PebbleThermostatSetterDiagram.png)